ankumar/architecture/README.md

 -- [importance of lowest-level details in secure systems and the pressing need for open firmware down to the boot ROMs!](https://twitter.com/bcantrill/status/1388181932068929538)

-3. Now trending in Privacy, Observability & Ethics etc.
+3. Now trending in Cloud, Privacy, Observability & Ethics etc.

 ![](/images/open%20source.jpeg)
 -- https://twitter.com/mjasay